pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

   file defined by ``--certfile``.
 * **--output-format/-o** - Output format choice (Default: mof).
-  Note that the actual output format may differ from this value because some subcommands only allow selected formats.
+  Note that the actual output format may differ from this value because some commands only allow selected formats.
 See :ref:`Output formats` for detailed information on the output formats.
 * **--use-pull-ops** [ ``yes`` | ``no`` | ``either`` ] - Determines
   whether the pull operations are used for ``EnumerateInstances``,